Last updated on December 15th, 2016.

 In general we use the information we collect to provide and administer the Services.
 More specifically, we might use the information we collect to:

-- Send you records regarding our relationship or your transactions;
+- Send you records regarding our relationship and transactions or notifications of activity through different channels, such as email or push notifications;

 - Notify you about new features, products, and special events;

-- Provide you with marketing communications about our products and services as well as third party products and services we think may be of interest to you; and send you newsletters;
+- Provide you with newsletters or marketing communications about our products and services as well as third party products and services we think may be of interest to you;

 - Administer sweepstakes and contests;